-The Board of Directors held three formal meetings during 2016, and one meeting to date in 2017.
+The Board of Directors held three formal meetings during 2018, and one meeting to date in 2019.
 The independent directors also met informally with the CEO during the year.
-All of the directors attended all applicable meetings during their respective incumbencies.
-The independent outside directors also met without executive management four times during 2016, and once to date in 2017.
+All of the directors attended all applicable meetings during their respective incumbencies, with one exception.
+Dr. Beeson was unable to attend the May 2018 Annual Stockholders' Meeting and concomitant board meeting.
+The independent outside directors also met without executive management four times during 2018, and once to date in 2019.